versavel/drl_nanodegree/README.md

 # Project 1: Navigation

 ## Introduction
 This application will train an agent to navigate and collect bananas in a large, square world.
 It was developed as the first project for Udacity's Deep Reinforcement Learning nanodegree.
+See my [report](https://github.com/versavel/drl_nanodegree_navigation/blob/master/Report.md) for a description of my implementation.

 ![Trained Agent][image1]